Ex-Pope Benedict XVI admits false statement during abuse probe testimony | DW | 24.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Pope Emeritus Benedict XVI has admitted making a false statement during an investigation into sexual abuse in Germany's Catholic Church.
+Pope Emeritus Benedict XVI has admitted providing a false statement during an investigation into sexual abuse in Germany's Catholic Church.

 An independent probe last week found that the former pope botched at least four cases of abuse while he was the archbishop of Munich

-Former Pope Benedict XVI apologized for giving a false statement during a probe into sexual abuse in his old Munich archdiocese, his secretary said in a statement on Monday that was posted to the Vatican News portal.
+Former Pope Benedict XVI has apologized for providing false information during a probe into sexual abuse in his old Munich archdiocese, his secretary said in a statement on Monday that was posted to the Vatican News portal.

-The statement, which given to the German-language Catholic News Agency (KNA), said the former pope said the false statement was "did not occur with ill intent."
+The statement, which was given to the German-language Catholic News Agency (KNA), said the false information was not given "with ill intent."

+The former pope had told the inquiry that he had not been present at a 1980 meeting discussing a pedophile priest.
+He has now confirmed that he did attend the meeting but insisted that no decision had been made there about reassigning the priest to pastoral duties.

-Current Pope Francis on Friday pledged to apply justice for the victims of sexual abuse by members of the Catholic Church a day after a report revealed that former Pope Benedict XVI had failed to act in four cases of abuse prior to becoming pope.
+Current Pope Francis on Friday pledged to apply justice for the victims of sexual abuse by members of the Catholic Church a day after a report revealed that his predecessor, who resigned from the papacy in a virtually unprecedented move in 2013, had failed to act in four cases of abuse prior to becoming pope.

 Thursday's report looked into sexual abuse cases by members of the clergy in the Munich archdiocese between 1945 and 2019.
 Ex-Pope Benedict XVI — known as Joseph Ratzinger at the time — was archbishop there between 1977 and 1985.